Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/04_alex_prime.md

   </tr>
 </table>

-Alexander Prime will then reappear in the center and begin another Chastening Heat → 3x Divine Spear combo, all of which will be taken by a timed MT invuln.
+Alexander Prime will then reappear in the center and begin another Chastening Heat → 3x Divine Spear combo on the MT.
+Handle this like before- either invuln all these attacks, or mitigate Chastening Heat and invuln the Divine Spears.

 <table>
   <tr>